mvysny/dynatest/README.md

 There's a [IDEA-169198](https://youtrack.jetbrains.com/issue/IDEA-169198) bug report for Intellij, so let's see.

-## Using in your projects
+## Using DynaTest in your projects

-DynaTest sports its own TestEngine which ignores JUnit5 tests and only runs `DynaTest` tests.
+DynaTest sports its own TestEngine which ignores any JUnit5 tests and only runs `DynaTest` tests.
+As a first step, add the test dependency on this library to your `build.gradle` file:
-If you don't have any JUnit5 tests in your project, you only need to add a test dependency on this library:

 ```groovy
 repositories {